joola/joola/docs/technical-documentation/workshops/Introduction-to-joola.io.md

 ### Schedule
 - 09:00-09:15 - Gathering
-- 09:15-09:30 - What is joola.io?
+- 09:15-09:30 - What is joola?
-- 09:30-09:45 - How does joola.io work?
+- 09:30-09:45 - How does joola work?
-- 09:45-10:00 - joola.io within your organization
+- 09:45-10:00 - joola within your organization

 ## The Workshop

 #### 09:00 - Gathering
 The instructor will have a welcome slide on screen as guests arriving (Slide #2).

-#### 09:15 - Understanding joola.io
+#### 09:15 - Understanding joola
 During this section the audience will go over the following points:
-- What problem does joola.io solves
+- What problem does joola solves
 - Big-data in-practice today
 - Main means to deal with big-data
 - Scalability and Performance
 - Security and multi-tenancy

-#### 09:30 - How does joola.io work
+#### 09:30 - How does joola work
-- The joola.io framework
+- The joola framework
 - Pushing data using Beacon
-- Querying joola.io
+- Querying joola
 - Analyzing and Visualizing data

-#### 09:45 - joola.io within your organization
+#### 09:45 - joola within your organization
-- Specific implementation of joola.io
+- Specific implementation of joola
 - Authentication and security
 - Data Mappings
 - Integration with Website and internal processes

 ## What's next?
-Following this workshop the audience will have a solid understanding of joola.io and its internal workings.
+Following this workshop the audience will have a solid understanding of joola and its internal workings.
  For those wishing to learn more about specific aspects of the framework and its uses, there are [specific workshops](workshops).